Mhamedben/buzzline-06-Mhamed/README.md

 ### 2. Consumer (Consumer_Mhamed.py):
    The consumer listens to the Kafka topic, stores incoming sentiment data in an SQLite database, and visualizes the data using real-time charts.
   #### The consumer generates:
-### Prerequisites
 Ensure you have the following installed:

-   - Bar Chart: Displays the current sentiment score for each stock ticker.

-   - Apache Kafka

-   - Python 3.x

    - Bar Chart: Displays the current sentiment score for each stock ticker.
    - Line Chart: Shows the sentiment trend over time, smoothed with a moving average.
    - Volatility Chart: Displays the sentiment volatility (standard deviation) for each ticker.

 ## Installation
 ### Prerequisites
 Ensure you have the following installed: